 Curriculum Vitae of Ryan Francis Kelly

-Academically, I have completed a PhD in Computer Science with the Intelligent Agents Laboratory at the University of Melbourne.
+Academically, I hold a PhD in Computer Science from the Intelligent Agents Laboratory at the University of Melbourne.
 My undergraduate studies were a double bachelor's degree in Engineering and Computer Science, which I was awarded with first class honours.

 Personally, I enjoy public speaking, theatre and performance arts of any persuasion.
-I am a keen hiker and camper, even though it means being disconnected from the Internet for days at a time.
+I am a keen hiker and camper, even though it means being disconnected from the Internet for hours or even days at a time.

 More details are available in the sections below: